The Secret to Avoiding Overuse Injuries

 A compartment is a group of muscles that are surrounded by a sleeve of fascia.
 Muscles within a specific compartment are often innervated by the same nerve and supplied with the same artery.

-As our muscles contract (especially isometrically) compartment pressure and stiffness begins to increase.
-The degree of pressure or stiffness is dependent on the rate at which the muscle fibers contract as well as the number of fibers recruited.
+As our muscles contract (especially isometrically) compartment pressure and stiffness begin to increase.
+The degree of pressure or stiffness is dependent on the rate at which the muscle fibers contract, as well as the number of fibers, recruited.